ibm-cloud-docs/cis/edge-functions-use-cases.md

 ## Cache API
 {: #cache-api}

-Cache using the {{site.data.keyword.cis_short_notm}} Cache API.
+Cache by using the {{site.data.keyword.cis_short_notm}} Cache API.
 This example can also cache POST requests.

 ```js
 const someOtherHostname = "my.herokuapp.com"